fr3fou/MG-Homework/README.md

 # MG-School-Homework
-This is my homework repository for school
+This is my repository for homework.